SAFE-Stack/docs/docs/recipes/upgrading/v4-to-v5.md

 	If you use the second option, make sure to select `react`, `react-dom`, `sass`.

+	> Note: if you have any problems with the versions of the npm packages, try installing the exact versions that are in the [SAFE Template's package.json](https://github.com/SAFE-Stack/SAFE-template/blob/master/Content/default/package.json)

 1. Install the new NPM dependencies

 	`npm install -D vite @vitejs/plugin-react tailwindcss postcss autoprefixer @types/node`

+	> Note: if you have any problems with the versions of the npm packages, try installing the exact versions that are in the [SAFE Template's package.json](https://github.com/SAFE-Stack/SAFE-template/blob/master/Content/default/package.json)

 1. Delete `webpack.config.js`